 - Single line diagram for electrical services over 200 amps

-- All permit applications must include the Storm Water Requirements Applicability Checklist
+- A Storm Water Requirements Applicability Checklist

 - New Construction projects over 1,000 square feet require a Waste Management Report; projects over 10,000 square feet also require a deposit (calculated on square footage)